Laser Ablation Therapy

 How does laser ablation therapy work?

 During laser ablation therapy, the healthcare provider uses a special type of powerful infrared light.
-This thin, focused beam of light is focused on a specific tiny area of cancer cells or other tissue that is being treated.
+This thin, focused beam of light is directed at a specific, small area of cancer cells or other tissue being treated.
 The light is used to burn away those tiny areas of tissue or cells.
-Because the laser can target in on very small areas of tissue, it can destroy cancer cells while minimizing harm to healthy cells or tissue that surround the cancer cells.1,2
+Because the laser can target very small areas of tissue, it can destroy cancer cells while minimizing harm to healthy cells or tissue that surround the cancer cells.1,2

 Who can receive it?